hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ---

-## Deleting Datagroups and URL Categories
+## Menu option 3 - Deleting Datagroups and URL Categories

-**Menu option 3** deletes a datagroup or URL category.
+Deletes a datagroup or URL category.
 The tool shows the object's details (type, record count) and creates a backup before deletion.
 You must type `DELETE` (case-sensitive) to confirm.

 Deletion is permanent.
 The backup file can be used to recreate the object using the Create/Update from CSV option if needed.